haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 <a class="prompt prompt-info">Click on the sequence (XXXXX) box to select the whole sequence of the glycan.
 </a>

-<a class="prompt prompt-info">Cut the active residues selection (1,2,3,4,5) and paste it to the passive residues box.
+<a class="prompt prompt-info">This should automatically add the 5 glycan residues (1,2,3,4,5) to the passive residues box.
 </a>

 <a class="prompt prompt-info">Click on the Visualize residues button and make sure all the glycan monosaccharide units have been selected.
 They should be highlighted in green to indicate that they are selected as passive.